danielhasse/Gatewaydocumentation/README.md

 ```
 - Go ahead and also Install the client VM at this point.

-### 3. Network
+### Network
-- It is a good idea to set up a static ip address to be able to access the server though ssh.
+- It's a good idea to set up a static ip address to access the server though SSH.
 - To do this, use this command sudo nano /etc/netplan/00-installer-config.yaml
 - Add your network configuration as the example bellow: